0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	are local to the cgroup i.e. not hierarchical.
 The file modified event generated on this file reflects only the local events.

+  hugetlb.<hugepagesize>.numa_stat
+	Similar to memory.numa_stat, it shows the numa information of the memory in this cgroup:

+	/dev/cgroup/memory/test # cat hugetlb.2MB.numa_stat
+	total=0 N0=0 N1=0

 Misc
 ----